bisw4sh/POPL/Fortran/README.md

-To get started with FORTAN
+# To get started with FORTRAN

 [Follow](https://youtu.be/RrsoM6wVEWE) this tutorial to set up Fortran Compiler